We’ve all found ourselves stuck in a rut at one time or another.

 Motivation is intrinsic in the sense that every individual’s reasons for wanting to accomplish something will differ.
 Identify your motivations for getting back on track – i.e. increased energy, improved mood, or better physical fitness.

 It is important to set realistic goals and expectations so as not to over-tax yourself – individuals who expect dramatic transformations in a short period of time may inevitably find themselves disappointed and losing motivation.
+A fitness tracker, like a Fitbit, is perfect for helping you set and monitor realistic goals.
+Check some reviews of the new Fitbit model on Mobile Mob if you are interested and think this could help you.

 Begin identifying negative, unhelpful thoughts or concepts you may have – for example, “I’ll never accomplish this” – and begin conditioning yourself to think positively instead.